argmaps/Backbone.Associations/README.md

 * `collection` - pass a custom collection model class to be used for a `hasMany` association.
 * `viaKey` means "pluck the key named X and assign it to an attribute on the model in which this association is being declared (the attribute's name is the association's name)"
 * `viaReverseKey` means "where the model in which this association is being declared is identified by one of the space-separated keys that follow"
+* `as` is an option passed after `viaReverseKey`.
+It means "use the associationName" to look up the class of the model in this association, but assign that model to the attribute name I'm passing in to `as`.
+Use this option when you have more than one `hasOne` association using the same `reverseKey`.
+* `modelClassName` is an option passed after `viaReverseKey`.
+BBA will use the string passed in to this option to look up the class of the model in this association, and will then assign that model to the associationName.
+Use this option when you have more than one `hasMany` association using the same `reverseKey`.

 ## Configuration
 Backbone.AssociativeModel has two methods for configuration: